erdnaxe/blog.nanax.fr/content/post/2023-01-22-espmyadmin.md

 The ESP32-S3 is a newer variant of the ESP32.
 These chips use Tensilica processors with Xtensa instruction set.

-Encryption is activated, it's a good time to open the constructor documentation:
+Encryption is activated, it's a good time to open the manufacturer documentation:
 <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/security/flash-encryption.html>.
 We learn that: